 Here is the list of oil and gas royalties by state, with the highest potential:

-Everything is bigger in Texas, including their oil production.
+Everything is bigger in Texas, including its oil production.
 Texas produces, on average, over 2 billion more barrels of oil per day than any other U.S. State.
 And guess what, Texas also leads the country in natural gas production.
 All in all, the Lone Star State has the most opportunities to earn oil and gas royalties.

 This may surprise some people, but the Keystone State is actually the 2nd largest producer of natural gas in the United States.
 Titusville, Pennsylvania is famous as the location for the first ever successful oil drilling on U.S. soil.
 However, since then, the state’s oil production has been overshadowed by many states to the West.